Alcohol and Drug Addiction Hotlines

 - There are several free hotlines available for people in crisis, including those having suicidal thoughts.

 Addiction takes a heavy toll—not just on the addicted person but everyone who loves them.
-Hotlines are valuable resources for anyone affected by addiction.
+Drug and alcohol hotlines are valuable resources for anyone affected by addiction.

 Most hotlines are free, confidential lines you can call 24 hours a day, 7 days a week.
 When you call an addiction helpline, you will be connected with a trusted and caring advisor who can help you learn more about addiction and recovery resources.
 Drug and alcohol addiction hotlines may provide information about:3